Skip to main content

 The cardiovascular system is highly sensitive to circulating levels of thyroid hormone.
 A deficiency, or hypothyroidism, imposes a distinct set of burdens on the heart and vasculature.

 Overt hypothyroidism slows the body’s overall metabolic rate, which has several direct cardiovascular consequences.
 It impairs the liver’s ability to clear LDL cholesterol from the bloodstream, leading to hyperlipidemia.
-Hypothyroidism also increases peripheral vascular resistance, forcing the heart to pump against greater pressure, which can lead to diastolic hypertension (an elevation in the bottom number of a reading).
+Hypothyroidism also increases peripheral vascular resistance, forcing the heart to pump against greater pressure, which can lead to diastolic hypertension (an elevation in the bottom number of a blood pressure reading).

 Over time, the combination of high cholesterol and high blood pressure significantly elevates the risk for coronary artery disease.
 The heart muscle itself can be affected, with reduced contractility and cardiac output in severe, untreated cases.